learn-software-engineering/learn-software-engineering/content/en/programming/starting-concepts/recursive-functions.md

 weight: 205
 title: "Recursive Functions"
 description: >
   Recursion is a fundamental concept in programming that allows a function to call itself.
-At first it may seem counterintuitive, but mastering this approach opens the door to elegant solutions for certain problems.
+At first it may seem counter-intuitive, but mastering this approach opens the door to elegant solutions for certain problems.
 date: 2023-09-30
 tags: ["Programming", "Functions", "Recursion", "Factorial", Fibonacci"]
 # images:
-#   - /images/banners/content/programming/0200-starting-concepts/0205-recursive-functionspng
+#   - /images/banners/content/programming/0200-starting-concepts/0205-recursive-functions.png
 ---

 ## Recursion: the art of calling yourself